-In terms of lesser known US credit cards, Bank of America issues the Asiana Visa Signature Card, and it has an increased sign-up bonus at the moment.
-The card usually has a rather sad sign-up bonus of 10,000 miles, though at the moment you can earn 30,000 bonus miles after making $3,000 or more in purchases within the first 90 days of account opening.
+In terms of lesser known US credit cards, Bank of America issues the Asiana Visa Signature Card, and it has an increased welcome bonus at the moment.
+The card usually has a rather sad welcome bonus of 10,000 miles, though at the moment you can earn 30,000 bonus miles after making $3,000 or more in purchases within the first 90 days of account opening.

 The card has a $99 annual fee, which isn’t waived the first year.

 The card also offers some spend bonus categories, including double points on gas and groceries.
 That still wouldn’t be my go to card for those purchases, as I’d rather use the Amex EveryDay® Preferred Credit Card (which offers up to 4.5x points at U.S. supermarkets and up to 3x points at U.S. gas stations) or American Express® Gold Card (which offers 4x points at U.S. supermarkets – up to $25,000 per year).

 However, there are a couple of things that may make this card worth considering.

 First of all, the card is issued by Bank of America, which is historically one of the easiest issuers to get approved through.
 They even often let people have multiple versions of the same card.
 Probably the most popular card for miles & points people from Bank of America is the Alaska Airlines Visa Signature Card, which offers a sign-up bonus of 30,000 miles plus a $100 statement credit upon completing minimum spend.

 What really makes Asiana’s frequent flyer program interesting is their award chart.
 Below is their award chart for roundtrip flights, with one-ways costing half as much: